 Divyakant Agrawal is a Professor of Computer Science whose research expertise is in the areas of database systems, distributed computing, data warehousing, and large-scale information systems.
-Dr. Agrawal's involvement with CITS directly reflects his research philosophy, which is to work on data management problems that have both practical as well as theoretical significance.
-To this end, he has published approximately 300 research manuscripts in prestigious forums (journals, conferences, symposia, and workshops) on a wide range of topics related to data management and distributed systems.
+Dr. Agrawal's involvement with CITS reflects his research philosophy, which is to work on data management problems that have both practical as well as theoretical significance.
+He has published approximately 300 research manuscripts in prestigious forums (journals, conferences, symposia, and workshops) on a wide range of topics related to data management and distributed systems.

-Elizabeth M. Belding is a Professor in the Department of Computer Science at the University of California, Santa Barbara.
+Elizabeth M. Belding is a Professor in the Department of Computer Science and Associate Dean in the College of Engineering at the University of California, Santa Barbara.
 Elizabeth’s research focuses on mobile and wireless networking, including network performance analysis, and information and communication technologies for development (ICTD).
-In the past 7 years, she has particularly focused on improving Internet accessibility in developing communities worldwide.
+Her work has focused on improving Internet accessibility in developing communities worldwide.
 She is the founder and director of the Mobility Management and Networking (MOMENT) Laboratory.
 Elizabeth is the author of over 100 technical papers and has served on over 60 conference technical program committees.
 She is an ACM Distinguished Scientist and an IEEE Fellow.
 She received the UCSB Outstanding Graduate Mentor Award in 2012 and the NCWIT Harrold and Notkin Research and Graduate Mentoring Award in 2015 for her mentorship of graduate students.
 She was the Associate Director of CITS from 2012-2015.

 John Bowers holds the Fred Kavli Chair in Nanotechnology.
 He is a Professor in the Department of Electrical and Computer Engineering.
 In addition, her directs the Institute for Energy Efficiency and the Center for Energy Efficient Materials.
 His research interests are primarily concerned with silicon photonics, optoelectronic devices, optical switching and transparent optical networks.